Irreducible Holomorphic Symplectic manifolds with an action of $\mathbb Z^4_3 : \mathcal A_6$: Introduction

-In Propositions \ref{Order 2 cases}, \ref{Order 3 cases} and \ref{teo_final}, and in Table \ref{OtherCases}, we show more details and the characterization of these IHS manifolds.
+In Propositions \ref{Order 2 cases}, \ref{prop-Fermat}, \ref{Order 3 cases} and \ref{teo_final} and in Table \ref{OtherCases} we show more details and the characterization of these IHS manifolds.

-In particular as an analogous of the work of Kondō in \cite{Kondo} we are able to prove that there exists a IHS manifold of K3$^{[2]}$-type with the biggest automorphism group:
+In particular as an analogous of the work of Kondō in \cite{Kondo} we are able to prove that there exists an IHS manifold of K3$^{[2]}$-type with the biggest automorphism group.